-How Variables Define Short-Run Analysis
+Variables and Short-Run Analysis

 When studying interactions between products and consumers over a short run, a company's investment in a factory, for example, is fixed and constant over the period being examined.
 As demand rises and falls, however, material and labor investment changes with demand.
-If demand increases sufficiently, there isn't time in the short run to build new factories to accommodate additional production.
-When demand falls in the short run, the company can cut back staffing, hours and material purchases, but its facilities remain constant.
+These expenses typically increase with demand and it is important to factor those costs into financial planning.

 Comparing the Long Run

 Using the example above with a long run time scale, a company would look at a period of time in which factories and production facilities are also a variable.
-If demand rose sufficiently, there is sufficient time to add another plant to meet demand.
+According to Investopedia, if demand rose sufficiently, there is sufficient time to add another plant to meet demand.
 With loss of demand, a plant could be shut down or sold.

 Using the Short Run Outlook

 The short run is used primarily to analyze production for a single facility or department.
 A typical income statement covers a short run view.
-Revenues are compared against the sum of costs of goods sold, such as labor and materials, and fixed costs, such as building costs, administration, utilities and any other expense that must be paid regardless of sales volume.
+Revenues are compared against the total sum of costs of goods sold, such as labor and materials, and fixed costs, such as building costs, administration, utilities and any other expense that must be paid regardless of sales volume.